AnnaLozenko/computer_infrastructure/README.md

 ```

 ## Usage

+### Manual Execution
 To run the script manually, execute the following command in your terminal:
 ```
 python faang.py
 ```
 This will download the latest FAANG stock data, generate the plot, and save the files in the respective folders.
 If the data and plots folders do not exist, they must be created beforehand.

+### Automated Execution

+The GitHub Actions workflow will automatically execute the script every Saturday at 9:00 AM UTC.

 ## Jupyter Notebook
-The [problems.ipynb]() notebook contains the same code as in the faang.py script, along with detailed explanations of each step, the workflow description, and insights into the data pipeline process.
+The [problems.ipynb]() notebook contains the same code as in the `faang.py` script, along with detailed explanations of each step, the workflow description, and insights into the data pipeline process.
 It is intended to meet the assessment’s requirement for explanation and narrative.